Learn how we make sure everyone feels welcome at The Yare Gallery

 Wheelchair users and customers with reduced mobility

-The Yare Gallery is wheelchair accessible, with step-free access and a lift in the main reception area providing access to all levels of the Gallery.
+The Yare Gallery is wheelchair accessible, with step-free access and a lift providing access to the 1st and 2nd floors of the Gallery.
+Unfortunately, the 3rd floor is only accessible by a flight of stairs.
 The lift and staircases have secure handrails.

 Seating is available throughout the Gallery.
 If you would like assistance to find suitable seating, please speak to a member of staff or contact us before your visit.

 Visitors who are deaf or have a hearing impairment